+Clients inside a 6to4 network could update the servers without the knowledge of the local network administrator

+Possible responses:

-- Clients inside a 6to4 network could update the servers without the knowledge of the local network administrator - Possible responses: - the local network administrator could use a firewall filter to block all local clients to and from access this web service. - proxies won't help here as its a https connection and is based on the source address of the client - DHCP-based 6to4 clients could inherit nonsense reverse entries Possible response: - putting reverse servers on a DHCP-provided address doesn't make much sense.
+- the local network administrator could use a firewall filter to block all local clients to and from access this web service. - proxies won't help here as its a https connection and is based on the source address of the client - DHCP-based 6to4 clients could inherit nonsense reverse entries Possible response: - putting reverse servers on a DHCP-provided address doesn't make much a huge amount of sense on short term DHCP leases.
 But in any case the DHCP pool owner could populate the space and then bar clients from accessing the web service (see above)